Complete Guide to Flash Photography for Beginners

 Built In Flash

-The standard built-in flash is the one you are probably most familiar with.
-The flash is typically small and low-powered, or even a LED in the case of smartphones.
-More advanced cameras feature a pop-up flash.
-This not only increases the coverage it also helps reduce red-eye (see below).
-Standard flashes are OK for most people and in close proximity they work well.
-They are however usually very limited in control and are not very powerful so they do not have a very good range.
+The standard built-in flash is the one you are most familiar with.
+The flash is typically small and low-powered, or even an LED in the case of smartphones.
+More advanced cameras feature a popup flash.
+This increases the coverage and helps reduce red-eye (see below).
+Standard flashes are OK for most people, and they work well nearby.
+They are, however, usually very limited in control and are not very powerful, so they do not have a very good range.

 Canon 580EX External Hot Shoe Flash